-Let’s clear up a few things about tech suits.
-You’ve probably heard that they have to be painfully tight to work, or that the most expensive suit on the market will automatically make you faster.
-While there’s some truth to the importance of a snug fit, many common beliefs about racing swim suits are just myths.
-A suit that restricts your movement or isn't right for your specific stroke won't do you any favors, no matter the price.
+Does a tech suit have to be painfully tight to work?
+Will the most expensive one on the market automatically make you faster?
+While a snug fit is important, many common beliefs about racing swim suits are just myths.
+A suit that restricts your movement or isn't right for your specific stroke won't do you any favors, no matter the price tag.
 This guide gets straight to the facts.
 We’ll debunk the common misconceptions and give you the real information you need to choose a suit based on proper fit, your events, and proven technology.

 Key Takeaways